 The program is meant to provide scientists and researchers with a means of getting to remote areas, otherwise inaccessible to them, to make their observations, collect samples, conduct research, and gather data for later analysis.
 This is one of the many learning and educational highlights that Quark passengers experience on their polar cruise.

 The scientists and researchers engage with our passengers, and make their work accessible to all travelers.
 They also deliver lectures on board, in their area of expertise.
-Quark is proud to announce this year’s scientists-in-residence as Tom Hart, Mark Jessopp, Mike Polito and Caitlin Black.
+Quark is proud to announce this year’s scientists-in-residence as Tom Hart, Mark Jessopp, and Mike Polito.

-Dr. Tom Hart has been part of the program for four years and his specialty is penguins, along with Black.
-Jessopp has been participating for three years and focuses on seabirds and seals.
-Polito has also been with the program for three years and he specializes in birds and mammals and their environment.
+Dr Tom Hart was a founding part of the program six years ago and his speciality is penguin science and conservtion.
+Mark Jessopp has been participating for three years, focusing on seabirds.
+Mike Polito has also been with the program for six years and he specialises in birds and mammals and their environment.

 Scientists are chosen for the nature of their research, and the relevance of our destinations to their research.
 They conduct ongoing research, and excel at explaining their work to guests in an informative, engaging way.